orthodoxparadox/SnakevBlock/README.md

 # SnakevBlockFinal
+A single player game similar to the Snake v Block game found on mobile devices.
+Developed entirely using JavaFX framework

-Snake vs Block game made for Advanced Programming Project - by Madhav Sainanee and Sushant Verma
+Made for Advanced Programming Course (Monsoon Semester 2018) at IIIT-Delhi - by Madhav Sainanee and Sushant Verma